2023 Most Popular Mental & Social Health Services Bachelor's Degree Schools in the Middle Atlantic Region

 Top 10 Most Popular Mental & Social Health Services Bachelor's Degree Schools

 Our 2023 rankings named University of Pennsylvania the most popular school in the Middle Atlantic Region for mental and social health services students working on their bachelor’s degree.
-UPenn is a fairly large private not-for-profit school located in the city of Philadelphia.
+UPenn is a fairly large private not-for-profit school located in the large city of Philadelphia.

 About 79% of the students majoring in mental health services at the school are women while 21% are male.